Get Started

 6 Best Practices for Optimizing Flat Rate Shipping

-Flat rate shipping is a go-to for many WooCommerce store owners because it’s easy.
+Flat-rate shipping is a go-to for many WooCommerce store owners because it’s easy.
 However, tweaking and optimizing your setup will make it work effectively.

-Here are six simple tips to help you get the most out of your flat rate shipping game.
+Here are six simple tips to help you get the most out of your flat-rate shipping game.

 1. Utilize shipping classes to differentiate rates

 Shipping classes allow you to assign different flat rates based on product type.
-For instance, charge higher rates for bulky items and lower rates for lightweight goods.
+For instance, charge higher rates for bulky items and lower for lightweight goods.

 2. Create multiple flat rate options for different shipping speeds